daniviga/django-ram/monitoring/README.md

 The `dispatcher.py` script collects data (`cab` commands) from a CommandStation and sends it a MQTT broker.

-The command being monitored is the `<l cab reg speedByte functMap>` one returned by the `<t cab speed dir>` throttle command.
+The command being monitored is `<l cab reg speedByte functMap>` which is returned by the `<t cab speed dir>` throttle command.
 See the [DCC-EX command reference](https://dcc-ex.com/reference/software/command-summary-consolidated.html#t-cab-speed-dir-set-cab-loco-speed).

 `mosquitto` is the MQTT broker.